Caduceus: Medical Practice 363 Sale and Liquidating Trust Plan

 | Receivables | Certain pre-closing receivables required special handling | “Government Receivables” described as not purchased; buyer authorized as collection agent for receivables generated on or before closing, with collections deposited to a designated account and described as not estate property |

-Free-and-clear mechanics, lien attachment, and the “DIP sale account” constraint.
+Free-and-clear mechanics and proceeds handling.
 The sale orders provided for a free-and-clear transfer with liens attaching to proceeds.
-This structure matters because it reallocates dispute leverage: instead of fighting over whether a creditor has rights in assets, the fight becomes about how proceeds are held, reserved, and distributed.
-In this case, the sale record identified multiple lien claimants whose asserted interests were treated as attaching to proceeds, including BMO (as first-priority lender described against all assets), junior secured parties (Backd, LendSpark, Despierta), and additional equipment/other liens referenced in the sale order record.
+The sale record identified multiple lien claimants whose asserted interests were treated as attaching to proceeds, including BMO (as first-priority lender described against all assets), junior secured parties (Backd, LendSpark, Despierta), and additional equipment/other liens referenced in the sale order record.

-Patient records, privacy oversight, and continuity of care: why ombudsmen mattered.
-A physician-practice asset sale differs from many retail and industrial 363 transactions because the most valuable “asset” can be the patient relationship, and the most sensitive transferred property is protected health information.
-Filings in this case referenced both a patient care ombudsman (PCO) and a consumer privacy ombudsman (CPO), underscoring two separate restructuring risks: patient safety/continuity and data privacy.
-The record described that a CPO report advised the court on privacy policy and the protection of patient information in connection with a sale, and later filings sought termination of the patient care ombudsman appointment after the sale closed, arguing that continued ombudsman costs were an administrative burden without corresponding benefit once operations were transferred and continuity protections were in place.
+Patient records and ombudsman oversight.
+Filings referenced both a patient care ombudsman (PCO) and a consumer privacy ombudsman (CPO).
+The CPO report advised the court on privacy policy and the protection of patient information in connection with the sale, and later filings sought termination of the patient care ombudsman appointment after the sale closed, arguing that continued ombudsman costs were an administrative burden without corresponding benefit once operations were transferred.

-Buyer context: Regal’s role, and why the closing buyer was Anchor.
-Public sources depict Regal Medical Group as a large California medical group and network operator founded in 1994 with a large provider network and affiliation with Heritage Provider Network Regal’s LinkedIn profile; California Office of the Patient Advocate report card for Regal.
-Caduceus’s own materials also describe the practice as a Regal Medical Group provider, reflecting a prepetition network relationship that could make Regal a logical stalking horse bidder in a continuity-focused transaction Caduceus’s Regal partnership page.
+Buyer context.
+Public sources depict Regal Medical Group as a large California medical group and network operator founded in 1994 with a large provider network and affiliation with Heritage Provider Network Regal's LinkedIn profile; California Office of the Patient Advocate report card for Regal.
+Caduceus's own materials describe the practice as a Regal Medical Group provider.

-The bankruptcy record, however, indicates that the transaction economics and the operational transition were ultimately implemented through Anchor (Anchor Medical Group, P.C. and Anchor Medical Management, Inc.) after Regal terminated the stalking horse transaction due to a lease issue.
+The transaction was ultimately implemented through Anchor (Anchor Medical Group, P.C. and Anchor Medical Management, Inc.) after Regal terminated due to a lease issue.
 Filings described post-closing operations as being supported by an administrative services agreement designed to ensure continuity while approvals were obtained, with clinical professionals remaining in place and a management team assuming non-clinical operations.
-For healthcare restructurings, that type of structure is often the difference between a “paper sale” and an operationally functional transfer: even if the purchased assets include equipment, contracts, and records, the clinic must keep seeing patients and submitting claims without disruption, or the receivables base that supports any residual estate value can erode quickly.

 Proposed Liquidating Trust Plan and Case Administration